yungcypo/Obsidian/Linux/Minecraft Server.md

 Make sure you have access (SSH key) by following section *'Generate SSH key'* in [Git tutorial](Git.md)

 ## Running server
-`nohutp java -Xmx7G -Xms7G -jar server.jar nogui &`
+`nohup java -Xmx7G -Xms7G -jar server.jar nogui &`
 You can specify the amount of RAM allocated to the server

 ## Connecting to the server